Purity for flat cohomology: Absolute cohomological purity for flat cohomology

 \Cref{thm:Gabber-conjectures}~\ref{item:GC-b} reproves the purity for the Brauer group from \cite{brauer-purity} and extends it to schemes with complete intersection singularities.
-In the cases when $R$ is an $\bF_p$-algebra or when $\dim(R) \ge 5$, this extension was obtained by Gabber in \cite{Gab04}*{Thm.~5}.
-For regular $R$, even though the proof is more complex than the one given in \cite{brauer-purity}, it does not require treating the case $\dim(R) = 3$ separately (this case was settled in \cite{Gab81}*{I, Thm.~2$'$} and then used in \cite{brauer-purity} as an input).
+In the cases when $R$ is an $\bF_p$-algebra or when $\dim(R) \ge 5$, this extension was obtained by Gabber in \cite{Gab04}*{Theorem~5}.
+For regular $R$, even though the proof is more complex than the one in \cite{brauer-purity}, it does not require treating the case $\dim(R) = 3$ separately (this case was settled in \cite{Gab81}*{Chapter I, Theorem~2$'$} and used in \cite{brauer-purity} as an input).

 The global version of \Cref{thm:Gabber-conjectures}~\ref{item:GC-b} may be formulated as follows.